 Do we dwell and ruminate on the past… or do we learn what we can and then get back to the more important task of living our lives?

 I’m obviously a big fan of the latter, but sometimes it’s easier said than done.
-Since conflict and hurt is inevitable, I’ve been reading up on the topic of resiliency: why do some of us seem have an easier time bouncing back and moving on?
-Turns out that the experts have a lot to say on the topic, so keep scrolling for 12 ways to learn to let things go.
+Since conflict and hurt are inevitable, I’ve been reading up on the topic of resiliency: why do some of us seem to have an easier time bouncing back and moving on?
+Turns out that the experts have a lot to say on the topic of how to let go of negative thoughts.
+So, keep scrolling for 12 ways to learn to let things go and forgive yourself and others.
 And remember, Taylor’s got your back.

 1 – Make the choice.